Yes, Rankings Can Help, but…

 Rankings are not definitive.
-One only has to look at two of the major national rankings to see how dramatically they differ– U.S. News, with its moderate bias toward elite private schools and Forbes, whose quirky criteria result in only five public universities (other than service academies) being ranked among the top 50 in the nation.
+One only has to look at two of the major national rankings to see how dramatically they differ– U.S. News, with its moderate bias toward elite private schools and Forbes, whose formerly quirky criteria resulted in only two public universities (other than service academies) being ranked among the top 50 in the nation as recently as 2011.

 Going one step further, to the world rankings of universities, we often find the puzzling result of an American university being ranked far higher in the entire world than it is in the United States alone.